awsdocs/aws-directory-service-admin-guide/doc_source/simple_ad_directory_join_privileges.md

 **To delegate join privileges for Simple AD**

 1. Open **Active Directory User and Computers** and select your domain root in the navigation tree\.
-![\[Active Directory user and computers\]](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/images/aduc.png)

 1. In the navigation tree on the left, open the context menu \(right\-click\) for **Users**, choose **New**, and then choose **Group**\.